Power Decoding Reed--Solomon Codes Up to the Johnson Radius: Introduction

 We also investigate the failure behaviour of the proposed method.
 Though we do not settle the question of precisely how often Power decoding fails, we make some headway: we prove that the behaviour depends only on the error, and not the sent codeword, and we show that failure can only occur beyond half the minimum distance.
 We then give a closed upper bound on the probability for one choice of the algorithm's parameters, $(s,\ell) = (2,3)$.
 We also present simulation results that demonstrate a very small probability of failure for larger parameter choices.

 Compared to the two existing list decoders, the Guruswami--Sudan and the Wu algorithm, we believe the proposed algorithm is interesting for several reasons.
 Firstly, it is more practical since the decoder needs only a single sub-algorithm---of shift-register type---while the other two decoders are more involved.
 The Guruswami--Sudan algorithm consists of two steps: interpolation and root-finding.
 Interpolation is comparable to the computation in Power decoding (see next section), but root-finding is an additional, non-trivial step.
 E.g.~in \cite{ahmed_vlsi_2011}, a hardware implementation of K\"oetter and Vardy's soft-decision variant of Guruswami--Sudan has the critical path in the root-finding unit, and this also uses a significant area of the entire circuit.
-For hard-decision, a lower multiplicity would be more relevant, and then interpolation unit would be significantly simpler while the root-finding unit would not, causing the latter to occupy relatively more area and latency.
-Anecdotally, Broadcom also recently revealed interest in using joint decoding of Interleaved Reed--Solomon codes in a communication standard \cite{gottfried_ungerbock_improved_2015}; here it was crucial that the decoder was a one-pass shift-register-based algorithm, based on \cite{schmidt_collaborative_2009}: a method that is computationally very related to Power decoding.
+In practical applications of hard-decision decoding, one would likely use smaller multiplicities than in \cite{ahmed_vlsi_2011}: this would leave the interpolation unit significantly simpler than that of \cite{ahmed_vlsi_2011} while the root-finding unit would be unchanged, resulting in root-finding occupying relatively even more area and latency.

-Secondly, Power decoding has also been applied in settings where the list decoders have not been formulated, such as improved decoding of Interleaved RS codes \cite{wachter-zeh_decoding_2012}, and in compressed sensing \cite{mohamed_deterministic_2015}, among others \cite{nielsen_sub-quadratic_2015,li_decoding_2014}.
-It is clear that the proposed extension of Power decoding immediately extends to decoding of Interleaved RS codes, but analysing the details is outside the scope of this paper.
-Examining this as well as the other applications are interesting avenues of future work.
+Secondly, Power decoding and the Guruswami--Sudan algorithm can both be adapted to other algebraic constructions, but not always with the same pros and cons; see e.g.~\cite{wachter-zeh_decoding_2012,mohamed_deterministic_2015,nielsen_sub-quadratic_2015,li_decoding_2014} for adaptions of Power decoding.
+Case in point, the proposed extension of Power decoding of this paper has already been adapted to improved, quasi-linear time decoding of Interleaved RS codes \cite{puchinger_decoding_2017}.
+The previous only known algorithm with the same decoding radius was \cite{cohn_approximate_2012} which can be seen as an adapted Guruswami--Sudan, and which has poor complexity exactly because of the root-finding step.